Computing: Key Stage 1

 Choose your unit - Year 1 and Year 2

-Learning how to login and navigate around a computer, developing mouse skills, learning how to drag, drop, click and control a cursor to create works of art inspired by Kandinsky and self-portraits
+Knowing how to log in and navigate around a computer, developing mouse skills, learning how to drag, drop, click and control a cursor to create works of art inspired by Kandinsky and self-portraits.

-This unplugged unit requires no computers so that algorithms, decomposition and debugging are made relatable to familiar contexts, such as dressing up and making a sandwich, while learning why instructions need to be very specific
+Using an unplugged approach so that algorithms, decomposition and debugging are made relatable to familiar contexts, such as dressing up and making a sandwich, while learning why instructions need to be very specific.

 Developing early programming skills using either the Bee:Bot or virtual Bee:Bot.

-Using creativity and imagination to plan a miniature adventure story and capture it using developing photography skills.
-Learn to enhance photos using a range of editing tools as well as searching for and adding other images to a project, resulting in a high-quality photo collage showcase.
-Options for both Google and Microsoft schools.
+Using creativity and imagination to plan a miniature adventure story and capturing it using developing photography skills.
+Children learn to enhance photos using a range of editing tools as well as searching for and adding other images to a project, resulting in a high-quality photo collage showcase.

-Learn what data is and the different ways that it can be represented and developing an understanding of why data is useful, how it can be used and ways in which it can be gathered and recorded both by humans and computers
+Learning what data is and the different ways that it can be represented as well as developing an understanding of why data is useful, how it can be used and ways in which it can be gathered and recorded both by humans and computers.

-When picturing a computer, thoughts are often of a screen, mouse and keyboard.
-This unit explores exactly what a computer is by identifying and learning how inputs and outputs work, how computers are used in the wider world and designing their own computerised invention
+Exploring what a computer is by identifying and learning how inputs and outputs work.
+Understanding how computers are used in the wider world, children design their own computerised invention.

-Developing an understanding of; what algorithms are, how to program them and how they can be developed to be more efficient through a range of unplugged and plugged-in activities.
+Developing an understanding of what algorithms are, how to program them and how they can be developed to be more efficient through a range of unplugged and plugged-in activities.

-Learn about word processing and how to stay safe online as well developing touch typing skills.
-Introduce important keyboard shortcuts, as well as simple editing tools within a word processor including: bold, italics, underline and font colour as well as how to import images.
-Options for both Google and Microsoft schools.
+Learning about word processing and how to stay safe online as well developing touch typing skills.
+Introducing important keyboard shortcuts, as well as simple editing tools within a word processor including: bold, italics, underline and font colour as well as how to import images.

-Explore what ‘blocks’ do, using the app ‘ScratchJr,’ by carrying out an informative cycle of predict > test > review, programme a familiar story and an animation of an animal, make their own musical instrument by creating buttons and recording sounds and follow an algorithm to record a joke
+Exploring what ‘blocks’ do, using the app ‘ScratchJr,’ by carrying out an informative cycle of predict > test > review.
+Programming a familiar story and an animation of an animal, children make their own musical instrument by creating buttons and recording sounds as well as following an algorithm to record a joke.